 Every company incorporated or registered under the Liberian Associations Law is statutorily required to retain the Liberian International Ship and Corporate Registry (LISCR) Trust Company as their Registered Agent in Liberia.
-The registered agent is available for the service of process in Liberia and will forward any mail direct to you.
+The registered agent is available for the service of process in Liberia and will forward any mail directly to you.

 Documents can be deposited with your registered agent for public filings with the Minister of Foreign Affairs.
 Any information contained withinin the documents will then be issued in certified form by the registered agent.